-Deferred and Unearned Revenue
+Unearned Revenue

-Deferred revenues arise when potential revenues do not meet both the measurable and available criteria for recognition in the current period.
 Unearned revenues arise when resources are received by Questar III before it has a legal claim to them, as when grants are received prior to the incidence of qualifying expenditures.
-In subsequent periods, when both recognition criteria are met, or when Questar III has legal claim to the resources, the liability for deferred and unearned revenues is removed and revenues are recognized.
+In subsequent periods, when both recognition criteria are met, or when Questar III has legal claim to the resources, the liability for unearned revenues is removed and revenues are recognized.